-Haydn Ross is the proud owner/skipper of ‘Tusker 2’, an immaculate, fast and extremely spacious Evolution 38 charter fishing boat that he moors on the River Ely adjacent to Penarth Marina, at Cardiff Bay Marina.
+Haydn Ross is the proud owner and skipper of ‘Tuskar 2’, an immaculate, fast and extremely spacious Evolution 38 charter fishing boat.
+He moors it at Cardiff Bay Marina.

-The inshore grounds off Cardiff Bay are hugely productive for numerous different sea fish species, several of which are regularly caught weighing better than 10lb.
+The inshore grounds off Cardiff Bay, where Haydn sails, produce numerous different sea fish species, several of which are regularly caught weighing over 10lb.
 These include conger eel, blonde, thornback and small-eyed rays, smoothounds, cod, bass and bull huss.

-I recently joined Haydn on the first of two back-to-back four hour trips he was running one day.
-We sailed with a full crew of twelve which included several children and their parents, several of whom were making their second or third trip aboard Tusker 2; what does that tell you?
+I joined Haydn on the first of two back-to-back four hour trips he was running one day.
+We sailed with a full crew of twelve, which included several children and their parents - some of which were making their second or third trip aboard Tuskar 2.

-Haydn took us to a patch of mixed ground not far offshore in Sully Bay, where any of the species previously listed could have been encountered.
-We were anchored within 20-minutes of leaving the barrage with barely a breath of wind and warm sunshine, conditions could not have been better for our trip.
+Haydn took us to a patch of mixed ground close to the shore in Sully Bay, where many of the species previously listed can be found.
+The 20-minute journey there was ideal – barely a breath of wind and warm sunshine.

-Haydn, and his son/crewman Lennon, were faced with the somewhat daunting task of looking after 12 novice anglers, which I quickly noted they have mastered down to fine art.
+Haydn, and his son/crewman Lennon, were faced with the somewhat daunting task of looking after 12 novice anglers, but they were more than capable of handling the challenge.
 Twelve rods were already set up, rigged with a simple, efficient and pretty much tangle free running ledger.

 First fish of the day fell to Steve Huddleston, who had travelled down from Brecon to spend the day fishing with his son and grandson.
-Steve, who generally fly fishes for wild brown trout throughout the Brecon Beacons National Park, boated a rather modest thornback ray, and the smile on the face of the proud grandfather could not have been bigger had he caught one much larger.
-Moments later Filiz Gwillim from Cardiff, fishing with her husband and son, was proudly displaying the first dogfish in front of my camera.
-Leighton Hopkins from Marshfield who had brought along his son was next after landing a lively strap conger, and he was quickly followed again by Filiz, who had added a thornback ray to her tally.
+Steve, who generally fly fishes for wild brown trout throughout the Brecon Beacons National Park, boated a rather modest thornback ray.
+The smile on the face of the proud grandfather could not have been bigger had he caught one much larger.
+Moments later, Filiz Gwillim from Cardiff, fishing with her husband and son, was proudly displaying the first dogfish in front of my camera.
+Leighton Hopkins from Marshfield, who had brought along his son, was next after landing a lively strap conger.
+He was quickly followed again by Filiz, who had added a thornback ray to her tally.

 The most impressive fish of the trip though was a 14lb starry smoothound that top rod Filiz caught, not long before Haydn once again called for lines in as our trip was at an end.
 Most if not all of the crew were having such an enjoyable time they wanted to stay out longer, and on the way back in it was heartening to hear several of the family groups already making plans with Haydn and booking a return trip.

-Shortly after dropping us off back at Cardiff Marina, Haydn welcomed his second crew of the day aboard Tusker 2 and set off on the afternoon trip.
-Within an hour of him sailing my phone was pinging to announce the arrival of an image from that session, the first of 14 blonde rays, the biggest weighing 18lb that were caught during the four hour trip.
-In my book this ranks as seriously good fishing for a full days charter, a trip which undoubtedly will cost you considerably more than £25 per head!
+Shortly after dropping us off back at Cardiff Marina, Haydn welcomed his second crew of the day aboard Tuskar 2 and set off on the afternoon trip.
+Within an hour of him sailing my phone was pinging to announce the arrival of an image from that session, the first of 14 blonde rays, the biggest weighing 18lb, that were caught during the four hour trip.
+In my book this ranks as seriously good fishing for a full days charter!

-Tusker 2 is licensed for up to 12 passengers.
-She can be booked for short trips or multiple day trips, including two day trips to Lundy Island.
+Tuskar 2 is licensed for up to 12 passengers.
+She can be booked for short trips or multiple day trips.
 You can follow Tuskar 2’s fishing adventures on the Tuskar charters 2 Facebook page.

 Discover more fishing opportunities around Cardiff with our activities search.